Add Google Maps to your Business Directory

 - Server side API key: pulls new address info to front end of site.

-From your Google Maps API console dashboard, switch from the dashboard view to credentials view.
+From your Google Maps API console (external link) dashboard, switch from the dashboard view to credentials view.

 If you have already created an API key above, you will see this key in the credentials view.